 If the server you are connecting to is configured for authentication with Helix Authentication Service, the Identity Provider (IdP) web page opens, prompting you for the credentials registered with your Identity Provider (IdP).
-For details, see https://github.com/perforce/helix-authentication-service or contact your Helix Core server administrator.
+For details, see Helix Authentication Service Administrator Guide or contact your Helix Core server administrator.

-If Swarm is configured for authentication with Helix Authentication Service or Helix SAML, you might need to log in again.
+If Swarm is configured for authentication with Helix Authentication Service, you might need to log in again.